Dock Door Seals

 New offer for existing shipping doors - dock-in

 Compression seals 8' x 8', 8' x 9', 8' x 10'

 Service Provider Incentive

 - Only replacement of existing deteriorated seals or the addition of new seals to an existing building with shipping/receiving dock doors that do not have any type of seal in place are eligible.

-- If other mechanisms that combat infiltration at the dock in door are present, such as air curtains, it is not eligible.
+- If other mechanisms that combat infiltration at the shipping/receiving door are present, such as air curtains, it is not eligible.

 - Shelter type seals (this is a curtain-like seal with a minimum of 40 oz vinyl cover with shelter frame that is made of steel with foam pad or foam core that compresses against the sides and top of the trailer box on 9.5' x 10.5' or 10' x 10' doors.
 Other door sizes not listed may be eligible buy must reviewed and approved prior to application.

 - Existing deteriorated are only eligible if the incentive application is approved by an Enbridge Gas representative and if the existing seal has a minimum average 2-inch gap based on a 6-point measurement outlined below.
 To qualify existing Dock Door Seals as "deteriorated" and consider them as eligible for the Enbridge Gas incentive, a measurement form (with six points of measurement) must be completed for each door, and each seal must have a minimum average gap of 2 inches.

 - This measurement must be taken and provided with the application form to be eligible.

 If a measurement is not provided with the application, then it is not eligible.